Now Reading

 3. Onibaba (1964)

-Image Source: letterboxd.com
+Image Source: Toho

 Despair and poverty push the mother and daughter-in-law to murder the samurai deserters.
 They sell the dead samurai’s armor and weapons for a bag of grain.
-Things turn dire when their uncouth neighbour, Hachi, returns from war.
+Things turn dire when their uncouth neighbor, Hachi, returns from war.
 Blinded by fear, jealousy, and anger, the older of the two women commits an even more despicable act.
 Unlike the ghost stories of Nakagawa and Kobayashi, Shindo shot his film on location.
-Kiyomi Kuroda’s brilliant cinematography turns the windy grasslands of the countryside into a deeply scary atmosphere.
+Kiyomi Kuroda’s outstanding cinematography turns the windy grasslands of the countryside into a deeply scary atmosphere.

 2. Cure (1997)

-Image Source: afistfuloffilm.com
+Image Source: Asian Movie Pulse

 The multi-faceted film artist Kiyoshi Kurosawa helped reinvent Japanese horror genre cinema.
-Since his 1992 movie The Guard from Underground, Kurosawa has made a bunch of meditative yet unsettling horror flicks.
-The filmmaker’s works stay away from the usual horror genre clichés and offer a meticulous exploration of aberrant psychological states.
-Cure opens like a serial-killer thriller.
+Since his 1992 movie The Guard from Underground, Kurosawa has made a bunch of meditative yet unsettling horror movies.
+His works eschew genre clichés and offer a meticulous exploration of aberrant psychological states.

-Detective Kenichi Takabe investigates different cases of mutilated bodies with slashes of an X. However, the perpetrators are different in each case.
-At the same time, these perpetrators don’t remember committing the gruesome crime.
-Soon, detective Takabe comes across a young amnesiac drifter who seems to be behind the killings.
-Kurosawa defies the horror genre norm by staging the most disturbing scenes in broad daylight, and through static wide or long shots.
+Kurosawa defies the horror genre norm by staging the most disturbing scenes in broad daylight and through static wide or long shots.
 The cold detachment combined with inscrutable characterization only makes the ensuing effect more chilling.
-Cure can be interpreted as a profoundly dark examination of evil and madness.
+Cure is a profoundly dark examination of evil and madness.

 1. Godzilla (1954)

-Image Source: arnolfini.org.uk
+Image Source: Toho Studios

 Conclusion

-There you go!
-These wonderful horror movies would surprise, scare, and disturb you for sure.
+That’s our list of the best Japanese horror movies.
 Of course, we weren’t able to cover all the worthy horror genre titles from Japan.
-If you are hooked into these tales of vengeful spirits and haunted places, here are more worth exploring: Wild Zero (1999), Uzumaki (2000), One Missed Call (2003), Marebito (2004), Strange Circus (2005), Haze (2005), Retribution (2006), Reincarnation (2006), and Tokyo Gore Police (2008).
+If you are hooked on these tales of vengeful spirits and haunted places, here are more worth exploring: Wild Zero (1999), Uzumaki (2000), One Missed Call (2003), Marebito (2004), Strange Circus (2005), Haze (2005), Retribution (2006), Reincarnation (2006), and Tokyo Gore Police (2008).